 This critical essay explores the occurrence of severe lower back pain symptoms from human and medical perspectives.
 We will provide our analysis of the major problems in the current back pain therapy sector and provide some simple solutions that could get the entire industry back on track, if only doctors had the courage to become more objective and less financially-motivated.
 No, we are not holding our breath for this to actually happen any time soon...

-We completely understand the misery of lower back pain.
+We completely understand the misery of severe lower back pain.
 Many of us at The Cure Back Pain Network have experienced, and continue to experience, symptoms ourselves.
 We are empathic to your dire situation.
 People who have never had severe back ache simply don’t get it.
 They think, "So what?
 What is the big deal about a little pain in the lower back?"
 If and when the pain finally comes to them firsthand, they change their tone rather quickly.

 There is simply no other common health issue that causes the type of agony inherent to lower back symptomologies.
 There is no more disabling condition than acute lower back pain.
 There is certainly no type of pain that creates the levels of anxiety and fear we see in patients who suffer recurrent or chronic discomfort.
 Extreme lower back pain is truly in a class by itself when it comes to the consequences it enacts on victim’s lives.